Zhang Rujing: Establishment of SMIC

-Returning first to mainland China at age 50, Zhang explored the potential for a Chinese semiconductor factory but deemed the timing inopportune for the country.
-Zhang then decided to travel back to Taiwan and founded Shida Semiconductor with the help of his contacts at Texas Instruments.
+Returning first to mainland China at age 50, Zhang began searching for locations for a Chinese semiconductor factory.
+He decided to travel back to Taiwan and founded Shida Semiconductor with the help of his contacts at Texas Instruments.
 As TSMC expanded in Taiwan, its head, Zhang Zhongmou, convinced TSMC shareholders in 2000 to acquire Shida Semiconductor for $5 billion USD.
 Zhang Zhongmou, reportedly appreciative of Zhang Rujing's talent and expertise, requested that Zhang Rujing continue to lead Shida Semiconductor, a deal Zhang Rujing accepted on the purported condition that a factory one day be built in mainland China.
 Learning that Zhang Zhongmou did not intend to establish a factory in mainland China, in 2000, Zhang Rujing resigned, gave up his shares of TSMC, and travelled to the PRC capital of Beijing.
 Finding neither the city's mayor or vice mayor for science and technology who weren't in the city at that time, Zhang met with Deputy Directory of the Shanghai Economic Commission Jiang Shangzhou who brought Zhang south to Shanghai and introduced him to Zhangjiang Hi-Tech Park.
 That year, on 3 April 2000, Zhang founded the Semiconductor Manufacturing International Corporation (SMIC).
 By May, Zhang had recruited hundreds of engineers to Shanghai and construction of the plant began in August 2000.
 Zhang also moved both his mother (then over 90 years of age) and his American wife to mainland China.
 Zhang also reportedly built a 1,500 unit housing area for his employees and a bilingual K-12 school for children of employees.

 Resignation

 Already experienced in the establishment of semiconductor factories, Zhang continued to expand SMIC by building three 8 inch wafer factories in Shanghai, two 12 inch factories in Beijing, and purchased an 8 inch factory in Tianjin from Motorola.
 In 2002, the Taiwanese government, allegedly feeling pressure from SMIC's primary competitor, TSMC, ordered Zhang to withdraw his investment.
 After Zhang's refusal, the government fined him 15 million Taiwanese dollars threatening to bring more fines should Zhang not desist.
-In August 2003, as SMIC planned to launch in Hong Kong, TSMC to sued SMIC in the United States courts for intellectual property theft and patent infringement.
+In August 2003, as SMIC planned to launch an IPO in Hong Kong, TSMC sued SMIC in the United States courts for intellectual property theft and patent infringement.
 In 2005, SMIC was ordered to pay US$175 million to TSMC in damages, surrender TSMC documents, and halt the use of TSMC technology and processes in SMIC's fabrication.
 Later, in a separate lawsuit, a California jury would find that SMIC breached the terms of the 2005 settlement by not returning documents and disclosing TSMC trade secrets in patent applications.
 Along with a compensation of $200 million USD and 10% equity given by SMIC to TSMC in 2009, Zhang, then 61, was prohibited from operating in the chip industry for a period of three years.